Japan sees little chance of oil slick from sunk tanker reaching its coast

 The tanker had been adrift and ablaze after crashing into the freighter CF Crystal (IMO:9497050) on Jan.
 6. Strong winds pushed it away from the Chinese coast, where the incident happened, and into Japan’s exclusive economic zone (EEZ).

-The ship, which was carrying 136,000 tonnes or almost a million barrels of condensate - an ultra-light, highly flammable crude oil - sank after several explosions weakened the hull.
+The ship, which had been carrying 136,000 tonnes - almost 1 million barrels - of condensate, an ultra-light, highly flammable crude oil, sank after several explosions weakened the hull.

-“From the area where the tanker sank, a sea current is heading to the north, limiting the chances of the oil slick reaching Japanese coasts,” the ministry official said.
+“From the area where the tanker sank, a sea current is heading to the north, limiting the chances of the oil slick reaching Japanese coasts,” the official at the environment ministry said.

-According to the Japan Coast Guard, the slick has narrowed and elongated.
-It is now meandering across an area about 27 km (16.8 miles) long and 15 km (9.3 miles) wide, with a width of between 300 metres and 800 metres, it said in a statement.

-On Monday, the Coast Guard had said the oil had spread over an area about 13 km (8.1 miles) long and 11 km (6.8 miles) wide.
+The Japan Coast Guard said on Monday that oil had spread over an area 13 km (8.1 miles) long and 11 km (6.8 miles) wide, although it said the slick was shrinking as patrol boats battled to contain it.

-A Coast Guard spokesman said patrol boats were cruising through the area to help diffuse the slick, adding that the “spill area had shrunk from the previous day”, referring to the overall narrowing of the area covered by the slick.

-Another spokesman at the Coast Guard said earlier on Tuesday that it was carefully monitoring the oil slick in case weather conditions changed the spill’s direction.
+A spokesman at the Japan Coast Guard added on Tuesday that it was carefully monitoring the oil slick in case weather conditions changed the spill’s direction.

 Bunker fuel is the dirtiest kind of oil, extremely toxic when spilled, though less explosive than condensate.

-The Coast Guard has not identified the kind of oil in the slick, but it assumes the spill mostly contains condensate as some of the slick is diffusing and disappearing.
+The Coast Guard spokesman said it had not identified what kind of oil was contained in the slick.

-South Korea is north of the site where the tanker sank, but a coast guard official from the country played down the chances of the slick reaching the peninsula, noting it was about 600 km (373 miles) from Jeju Island, the nation’s southernmost island.